 Colwyn Bay, Holyhead, Llanidloes and Llandudno…hardly the footballing heartlands of Great Britain.
-And certainly not the sort of places you’d expect to find a cosmopolitan troupe of Italian and Argentinian footballers, headed by an international music star.
-But that is exactly what will happen when Bangor City come to town next season.
+And certainly not the sort of places you’d expect to find a cosmopolitan troupe of globe-trotting footballers, headed by an international music star.
+But that is exactly what will happen when Bangor City come to town this season.

-Historically, Bangor are one of the more successful teams in Welsh football.
-They’ve won the title three times since the top flight was created in the early-1990s and lifted the Welsh Cup five times over that same period.
+Historically, Bangor have been one of the more successful teams in Welsh football.
+They’ve won the title three times since the top flight was created in the early-1990s and lifted the Welsh Cup five times over the same period.
 Before that, they had been a force in the English Northern Premier League (step 5), only narrowly missing out on election to the English Football League in 1978 due to the absence of crush barriers at their Farrar Road home.

 Serafino senior originates from Calabria in the south of Italy but has enjoyed particular popularity within South America during his musical career.
 His style defies conventional definitions, lying somewhere at the intersection of rap, funk and rock, with African influences in both sound and aesthetic (he wore dreadlocks for the large part of his career).
 As a measure of his celebrity, he even managed to convince Roberto Baggio to feature in the video for his 1999 song Ma Chi M’accompagna.

 So what brought Serafino senior to Bangor?
-The full, morbid extent of The Citizen’s financial circumstances only began to emerge in summer 2019, at which point Leghissa reached out to Serafino senior, seeking investment in the club.
-Things escalated quickly and by September a consortium of investors, headed by Serafino had taken control of Bangor and Serafino himself was installed as chairman.
+The full, morbid extent of The Citizen’s financial plight only began to emerge in summer 2019, at which point Leghissa reached out to Serafino senior, seeking investment in the club.
+Things escalated quickly, and by September a mysterious consortium of investors had taken control of Bangor and Serafino himself was installed as chairman.

-The unlikely marriage between Bangor and the musician took a further twist with the appointment of a World Cup winner as head coach.
-Serafino has spent a lot of time in Buenos Aires, where he formed a friendship with two members of Argentina’s victorious 1986 squad, Sergio Batista and Jorge Luis Burruchaga.
+The unlikely marriage between Bangor and the musician took a further twist with the appointment of a World Cup winner as head coach in October 2019.
+Serafino previously resided in Buenos Aires, where he formed a friendship with two members of Argentina’s victorious 1986 squad, Sergio Batista and Jorge Luis Burruchaga.
 In turn, they had introduced Serafino to another member of the squad, Pedro Pasculli.
-On the pitch in Mexico, Pasculli struck the round of 16 winner against Uruguay, though his most significant contribution was arguably his pastoral responsibility as room-mate to Diego Maradona.
+The diminutive forward struck Argentina’s round of 16 winner against Uruguay, though arguably his most significant contribution to the cause had been his pastoral responsibility as room-mate to Diego Maradona.

 After arriving in North Wales, Pasculli immediately set about assembling a squad capable of challenging for a return to the Welsh top flight.
-Understandably less au fait with the local talent offering, he looked further afield to Italy, Argentina, Portugal and Ghana in his recruitment.
-At one point the squad comprised 21 Italians – including Nicolas Delvecchio, the son of AS Roma star Marco – but only one Welsh player.
+Understandably less au fait with the local talent pool, he looked further afield to Italy, Argentina, Portugal and Ghana in his recruitment.
+At one point the squad comprised 21 Italians (including Nicolas Delvecchio, the son of AS Roma star Marco) but only one Welsh player.
 With a music star in the boardroom, a World Cup winner in the dugout and a surfeit of exotic stars on the pitch, an exciting season beckoned.